FAQ - SP10 Wireless Stomp Pedal

 Other Compatible Microphones

-- Sennheiser instrument microphones (e908B, MCM114) — direct connection, no adapter required
+- Sennheiser instrument microphones (e908B, MCM114) — direct connection, no adapter needed

-Not sure about your microphone?
-Send us the model name or a photo of the connector and we'll confirm the right cable.
+Not sure about compatibility?
+Send us your microphone model or a photo of the connector and we'll help you confirm the right cable.

 Q2.
-How do I connect the SP10 — wired and wireless?
+How do I factory reset the receiver and transmitter?

 Q3.
 What power options does the SP10 receiver support?

-The SP10 receiver does not have a built-in battery.
+The SP10 receiver has no built-in battery.
 It supports two power options:

-- USB-C 5V — portable power banks are supported
+- USB-C 5V power — power banks supported

-- Use a well-isolated power source — an audio-grade power supply or a power bank works best
+- Use a well-isolated power source, such as an audio-grade power adapter or a power bank

-- Noise is usually caused by power quality or grounding issues — try switching the power source before troubleshooting elsewhere
+- Noise usually comes from power quality or grounding issues — try switching the power source first before troubleshooting elsewhere

 - Wireless mode: Adjust FX Blend on the transmitter — the receiver has no effect